Healthy West Orange Arts AND Heritage Center

 -When will the Healthy West Orange Arts and Heritage Center at the Town of Oakland open?

-Due to COVID-19, the Center is currently open on Fridays from 11 a.m. - 3 p.m.
+Due to COVID-19, the Center is currently open on Thursday and Fridays from 11 a.m. - 3 p.m.
 Stay tuned for updates.

 -What type of programming will be offered by the Healthy West Orange Arts and Heritage Center at the Town of Oakland?